-In accordance with the expectations28 already issued by the AMF, effective and efficient governance, which includes information and communications technology, requires decision-making bodies to have an appropriate level of expertise, professional qualifications, knowledge or experience.
+In accordance with the AMF expectations regarding integrity and competency criteria24, effective and efficient governance, which includes information and communications technology, requires decision-making bodies to have an appropriate level of expertise, professional qualifications, knowledge or experience.

 The members of the decision-making bodies and the established governance mechanisms (e.g., audit, risk management and ICT management committees) should a knowledge and understanding of ICT use, future trends and directions and have sufficient authority to fulfil their respective responsibilities.